JOHN HORRIGAN

 "WINTERS OF THE REVOLUTION"

-Description: The harsh winters endured by George Washington and the Continental Army during the Revolutionary War affected the outcome of several battles and changed America’s destiny.
+Description: The ability of George Washington's Continental Army to endure harsh winters affected the outcome of several Revolutionary War battles and ultimately changed America’s destiny.
 Join historical weather researcher John Horrigan as he presents a captivating lecture that describes the severe winters (and their subsequent historical impact) from 1770 through 1783.
 Mr. Horrigan will discuss the bleak conditions encountered during the Crossing of the Delaware, the Arnold Expedition and the Encampment at Valley Forge.
-Many other historic winter events relative to the American Revolution will also be discussed.
-One of the key weapons that the colonials used as an advantage against the British was the weather.
+Many other historic winter events relative to the American Revolution will also be explored.
+One of the key weapons that the colonials used as an advantage against the British - was the weather.

 CLICK HERE FOR MORE DETAILS ABOUT THE WINTERS OF THE REVOLUTION